Enhancement of baryon-to-meson ratios around jets as a signature of medium response

 The ratio $\frac{ME(0,0)}{ME({\Delta \eta},{\Delta\phi})}$ is the normalized correction factor.

-To illustrate the above procedure, we show in Fig. \ref{fig:mixed_event} the two-dimensional distributions of pions with $1 < p_\mathrm{T} <2$ GeV around the triggered jets in $0-10\%$ Pb+Pb collisions.
+To illustrate the above procedure, we show in Fig. \ref{fig:mixed_event} the two-dimensional distributions of the associated protons with $2 < p_T <3$ GeV around the triggered jets in $0-10\%$ Pb+Pb collisions.
 We first use the anti-$k_t$ algorithm in the FASTJET package to reconstruct the triggered jets \cite{Cacciari:2008gp, Cacciari:2011ma}.
-Then we use the associated pions around the jets to construct the signal pair distribution $S(\Delta \eta, \Delta \phi)$, as shown in the upper left panel of Fig. \ref{fig:mixed_event}.
-The upper right panel shows the mixed-event pair distribution $ME(\Delta \eta, \Delta \phi)$.
-The lower left panel shows the acceptance-corrected distribution for associated pions per trigger jet.
+Then we use the associated protons around the triggered jets to construct the signal pair distribution $S(\Delta \eta, \Delta \phi)$, as shown in the upper left panel of Fig. \ref{fig:mixed_event}.
+One can see a jet-like peak on the near side and a much smeared peak on the away side.
+Next, we construct the mixed-event distribution $ME(\Delta \eta, \Delta \phi)$ by pairing the triggered jet and particles from other events.
+The upper right panel shows the normalized mixed-event pair distribution $ME(\Delta \eta, \Delta \phi)/ME(0,0)$.
+The lower left panel shows the acceptance-corrected distribution for associated protons per trigger jet.
 Finally, we apply the side-band method to subtract the background contribution from uncorrelated pairs and long-range correlations.
 Following CMS \cite{CMS:2016qnj}, we estimate the background contribution using $\Delta \phi$ distribution averaged over $1.5 < |\Delta \eta| < 2.5$.
-The final corrected jet-particle correlations are shown in the lower right panel of Fig. \ref{fig:mixed_event}.
+The final corrected jet-proton correlations are shown in the lower right panel of Fig. \ref{fig:mixed_event}.

-The above two-dimensional number density distribution $\frac{d^2N}{d\Delta\phi d\Delta\eta}$ can be studied for different $p_T$ of identified particles and for different centrality classes of heavy-ion collisions.
-In this work, we divide the identified particles into several $p_T$ bins bounded by 0.7, 1, 2, 3, 4, 6, 8, 10, 12, 16, 20~GeV.
-In this sense, we have constructed the three-dimensional number density distribution $\frac{d^3N}{dp_{\rm T} d\Delta \eta d\Delta \phi}$ for identified particles around the quenched jets.
-From this, one may study the radial $\Delta r$ distribution of identified particles around jets, which can be obtained as follows:

-In practice, the above radial distribution is constructed in annular rings of width $\delta r = 0.1$ around the jet direction.
-We may also study the $p_{\rm T}$ distributions of identified particles around the reconstructed jets by integrating out the rapidity and angular parts ($\Delta \eta$ and $\Delta \phi$):
+The above two-dimensional number density distribution $\frac{d^2N}{d\Delta\phi d\Delta\eta}$ can be studied for different $p_T$ of identified particles.
+In this work, we divide the identified particles into several $p_T$ bins bounded by 1, 2, 3, 4, 6, 8, 10, 12~GeV.
+In this sense, we have constructed the three-dimensional distribution $\frac{d^3N}{dp_T d\Delta \eta d\Delta \phi}$ for identified particles around the quenched jets.
+From this distribution, one can study the $p_T$ distributions of identified particles around the reconstructed jets by integrating out the rapidity and angular parts ($\Delta \eta$ and $\Delta \phi$):

 Here we look at identified particles in the region with $\Delta r < 1$ around the jet axis.
+One may also study the radial $\Delta r$ distribution of identified particles around jets, which can be obtained as follows:

+In practice, the above radial distribution is constructed in annular rings of width $0.1$ for $\Delta r$ around the jet direction.